VG-Fish/AP-Research-Traffic-Sign-Detection-And-Classification-Model/synthetic_dataset/PLAN.md

 # The plan to create an accurate, precise, and robust model.

+## 0. Combine multiple classes into one (401 classes exist currently).

 ## 1. Iterate through the dataset and choose/crop X random images for each class.
 - Choose full resolution images until crops become necessary.
     - Keep track of the amount of instances per class.
 If adding a new image overflows the amount of instances per class, try a new image.